er1kb/distinction/README.md

 <br>

 #### Split
-An alternative strategy, possibly inferior to splitting by punctuation, is to split text with overlap.
+An alternative strategy, possibly inferior to splitting by punctuation, is to split text by number of tokens with overlap.
 The example code below splits the text into chunks of no more than 10 tokens (5 words), with an overlap of 3 tokens (typically 2 words and one whitespace/punctuation).
-If using the overlap parameter, you must remember to use it when [combining the texts](#combine-records) back together again.
+If using the overlap parameter, you must remember to use it when combining the texts back together again (see below).
 ```python
 sentences = [*split_records(example_text, per_sentence = False, max_sequence_length = 8, overlap = 3)]
 for sentence in sentences: